-180. Extension of Time to Amend Charitable Remainder Trust Governing Instrument
+180. Extension of Time to Amend 180.
+No objection to Senate Charitable Remainder Trust Governing Instrument

 Conference Action: The Conferees adopted the Senate provision, with the provisio that the extension is the very last.

 181. Reduction of private foundation 181.
 Support Senate provision. excise tax on investment income